Mercy Mission: Revival Tours

 In 2014, Mercy Mission announced its first Umrah tour (called Revival Tours) to the Islamic holy cities of Makka and Medina.

 International school programs

-In 2015, Mercy Mission began its first international achool program, called Seven Skies, in Malaysia.
+In 2015, Mercy Mission began its first international school program, called Seven Skies, in Malaysia.
 In 2016, Mercy Mission announced a branch of Seven Skies in Australia.
-Although once announced in 2014, in 2017 Mercy Mission re-announced its second International School program (called Guardian) in Canada.
+Although first announced in 2014, in 2017 Mercy Mission re-announced its second International School program (called Guardian) in Canada.

 Business and sustainability

 National Zakat Foundation

 National Zakat foundation collects zakat, which Muslims are required to pay each year and helps local Muslims.

 The Zam Zam Project

 The Zam Zam project deals with the water conservation at mosques and community centres.
 It was nominated for the 2009 National Savewater Awards in Australia.
 It also deals with clean up projects with municipal corporation of Mumbai to make the neighborhoods clean and livable.

 The Foundation for the Advancement of Muslim Enterprise

 The Foundation for the Advancement of Muslim Enterprise (FAME) is a network dedicated to the advancement of Muslim professionals, business owners, entrepreneurs, academics and those emerging professionals who are engaged in studies with aspirations of entrepreneurship.
 It offers its members regular forums to network and exchanges ideas with fellow professionals.